staplesinLA/denoising_DIHARD18/README.md

 **How to use it ?**<br>
 1. Install prerequisites.
+2. Make sure the file completeness of big model file ("model/speech_enhancement.model").
+Users can use "git lfs clone", or directly download it via web.
-2. Specify necessary parameters in **run_eval.sh**, such as data dictionaries, GPU id and so on.
+3. Specify necessary parameters in **run_eval.sh**, such as data dictionaries, GPU id and so on.
-3. Direct run it.
+4. Direct run it: "sh run_eval.sh".

 **Details**<br>
 1. Speech enhancement model<br>